 12. Scan for signs of rodent life.

-There’s no legal requirement on landlords to tell you about rodent issues, so you have to do some recon work yourself.
+There’s no legal requirement for landlords to tell you about rodent issues, so you have to do some research yourself.
 Time Out New York recommends you search the cabinets, especially the ones under the sink, for traces of unwelcome pests.

 There’s also the New York City Department of Health and Mental Hygiene’s Rat Information Portal that lets you search addresses for rat inspection data.
 It’ll tell you if the place has “active rat signs,” “problem conditions,” or “passed inspection.”